 The Blaines married in 1935.
 When they married, Husband owned a personal service business, a home, and some rental property.
 He also owned stocks, bonds, accounts receivable, and car and life insurance policies with cash surrender values.
 At the time of the marriage, Husband’s assets, not including the real estate, was worth about $17,600.

 The couple had two daughters who were 3 years old and 4 months old when wife filed for divorce.
 The family court granted her a divorce in 1942.

 Trial Court’s Ruling

 The trial court evaluated the couple’s income.
 It also reviewed how husband managed that income.
 Before the marriage, husband had a commercial account with Valley National Bank.
 After the marriage, he deposited all of his business income in that account.

 The husband also deposited all money from his separate properties in the same account.
 All community and separate money were commingled in the same account.

-During marriage Husband bought property with the money in the commingled bank account.
-The property held by the couple at time of divorce included:
+During the marriage, Husband bought property with the money in the commingled bank account.
+The property held by the couple at the time of divorce included:

 • increase in cash value life insurance policies $1,110;